SamSlate/linkscraper2json2reddit/README.md

 # linkscraper2json2reddit
-* Scrapes links from a json list
+* Scrapes links from a .json list
-* Compare/update json files
+* Create/compare/update links found (as json files)
 * post new links to reddit